pjsk02/Smart-City-Wellbeing-System/README.md

 # 🏙️ Smart City Well-being Analysis and Intervention System

 A comprehensive urban health and safety monitoring system developed as part of the **INFO5100: Application Engineering & Development** course at **Northeastern University**.
-This project combines IoT, data analysis, AI, and system design (Figma) to build a smarter and healthier city ecosystem.
+This project combines IoT, data analysis, AI, and system design (using Figma) to build a smarter and healthier city ecosystem.

 ---